 A controlling husband can sometimes be a nightmare.
-He makes you think how in the world did I ever hook up with a guy of such a caliber!
+He makes you think how in the world did I ever hook up with such a guy, was I blind to this extend?

-Well, don’t get wrapped up in that thought because you are not alone.
+Well, don’t get wrapped up in such thoughts because you are not alone.

 There are countless marriages going through the same issues out there, as in “how to live with a controlling husband,” that’s a common question I get all the time.

 As a wife, of cause you expect that he should be considerate caring and loving as he promised the first time you both were dating.
 So what went wrong?
 We cannot really say that he is tired with you because that’s too early.